 All MICUA member institutions are actively engaged in efforts to create a welcoming and inclusive campus community, serve culturally diverse students, and hire culturally diverse faculty and administrators.
 As required by law, the MICUA 2018 Cultural Diversity Report is a summary of the many programs implemented by Maryland’s independent colleges and universities to promote and enhance cultural diversity during the 2017-2018 academic year.
 The report does not list every initiative or effort on each campus, but provides a general overview of common activities, unique programs, and best practices.
 Many of the examples provided in this document are ongoing, multi-year practices and programs that have proven effective.
 Other examples reflect new initiatives and emerging trends.
 A new development over the past year has been the number of ad hoc events, meetings, lectures, discussions, and other activities related to the unrest in Baltimore City.

 In consultation with its member institutions, MICUA developed a survey instrument for independent colleges and universities to report on programs that promote and enhance cultural diversity.
 All MICUA member institutions that receive State Sellinger funds completed the following survey questions:

-- How is cultural diversity reflected in the institution’s leadership?
+11. How is cultural diversity reflected in the institution’s leadership?
 Describe efforts the institution has made to recruit diverse administrators.
-Include mentoring and professional development programs in place to support culturally diverse administrators, as well as leadership development programs to encourage and promote persons of color to leadership positions.
+Include current mentoring and professional development programs to support culturally diverse administrators, as well as leadership development programs to encourage and promote persons of color to leadership positions.